melezhik/outthentic/README.md

   12

 ```

-Now we ready to invoke story runner:
+Now we ready to invoke a story runner:

 ```
    story_check

 ```

 # Story runner

-This is detailed explanation of story runner workflow.
+This is detailed explanation of story runner life cycle.

-Story_check script consequentially hits two phases when run stories:
+After gets run story_check script consequentially hits two phases:

-- **Compilation phase** where stories are converted into Test::Harness format.
+- **Compilation phase** where stories are converted into perl test files.
 - **Execution phase** where perl test files are recursively executed by prove.

-## Story to Test::Harness compilation

-One important thing about story checks is  that internally they are represented as Test::More asserts.
-This is how it work:
+## Compilation phase

+When story runner iterate through story files and story check it convert both of them into single perl test file.
+Perl test file _looks like_ list of Test::More asserts.

 Recalling call-app project with 2 stories: